 These subsidies are only available on a project basis and beneficiaries are supported by implementing agents.
-Beneficiaries also have the right to decide how to use their subsidies, either for service provision, building houses or a combination of these.
+Beneficiaries also have the right to decide how to use their subsidies, either for service provision, for the building of houses, or for a combination of these.